 Monkeypox, a viral zoonotic disease caused by the monkeypox virus, has recently gained global attention due to its rapid spread across different countries.
 While most

 individuals infected with monkeypox experience mild to moderate symptoms, the impact on certain vulnerable groups, such as pregnant women, can be significantly more severe.
-Understanding how monkeypox affects pregnant women is crucial for ensuring appropriate preventive measures, timely diagnosis, and effective management.
+Understanding How Monkeypox Impacts Pregnant Women is crucial for ensuring appropriate preventive measures, timely diagnosis, and effective management.

 Monkeypox is closely related to the smallpox virus, and its transmission can occur through direct contact with infected animals, human-to-human transmission via respiratory droplets, or contact with contaminated objects.
 Pregnant women, who already undergo various physiological and immunological changes, may face unique challenges when infected with monkeypox.